brimdata/react-arborist/README.md

 ### Tree Prop

-The tree monitor provides methods to get the tree's internal state.
+The tree monitor provides methods to get and change the tree's internal state.
 A use case might be in a right click menu.

 ```jsx
 // In your node renderer